Updated March 30th, 2020

 - Speed of user’s connection

-You can optimize the first 2, not the bottom 2.
+You can optimize the first 2, not the last 2.
 Server speed is handled by Shopify and user’s connection speed varies.

 When you add more images, apps, and elements on your page it’s going to load slower.
 Optimization can mitigate that extra load time but it’s still going to factor into your overall load speed.